ahmedelazab1220/Customer-RelationShip-Management/README.md

 **`MySQL`**: A reliable relational database management system used for storing the application's data.

+**`Hibernate ORM`**: An object-relational mapping (ORM) framework for Java applications, simplifying database interactions by mapping Java objects to database tables.

 **`Spring DevTools`**: Enhances development experience by providing hot reloading and other useful features.

+**`Lombok`**: Reduces boilerplate code by providing annotations to automatically generate getters, setters, constructors, and other common methods.

 **`Java 21`**: The latest long-term support (LTS) version of Java, offering new features and improvements.